District Wide School Safety Plan

 enforcement and school staff.
 In addition, each principal shall establish a working relationship

-with local police official and work with them to develop appropriate safety and security policies
+with local police officials and work with them to develop appropriate safety and security policies

 and procedures for reporting incidents to local law enforcement officials.